7 Steps to Saving Your Puppy from Parvo

 Step # 4: Invest in electrolyte supplements

-In addition to losing lots of fluids in the body, puppies with Parvo also lose plenty of electrolytes.
-Electrolytes are the ones responsible for many automatic processes inside the body, and when the amount of these minerals becomes too low, it could result in muscle weakness, loss of coordination, tremors, seizures, and convulsions.
-That’s why in dogs with Parvo, electrolyte supplementation is considered just as important as fluid therapy (intravenous administration of fluids).
+In addition to losing lots of fluids in the body, puppies with Parvo also lose plenty of electrolytes, which are the minerals responsible for many automatic processes inside the body.
+If the amount of electrolytes becomes too low, it could result in muscle weakness, loss of coordination, tremors, seizures, and convulsions.
+That’s why in dogs with Parvo, electrolyte supplementation is considered an essential part of fluid therapy (intravenous administration of fluids).

-You can give your puppy some unflavored Pedialyte or try to make a homemade substitute, but be sure to speak with your veterinarian first.
+You can provide your pet with an electrolyte drink (you can check out some of the best ones here), or try to make a homemade substitute, but be sure to speak with your veterinarian first.
 It’s never safe to add or remove anything from your pup’s treatment regimen without consulting a veterinary professional beforehand.

 Step # 5: Consider probiotics

 Probiotics are live microorganisms that live in the gut.
 They help boost immune function and keep the gastrointestinal system in tip-top shape, which is especially helpful in dogs with Parvo.
 If you’re interested in adding probiotics to your puppy’s treatment plan but don’t know which brand to choose, you can go through some of our top probiotic choices here!

 All throughout your pup’s recovery period, always keep your eyes peeled for any changes—be it their energy levels, appetite, physical appearance, or behavior.
 If you feel like your puppy isn’t getting better or notice that their symptoms are getting worse, let your veterinarian know immediately.
 It’s better to seem ‘paranoid’ than to regret not doing anything when you had the chance to do so.

 Step # 7: Gently ease your pup into eating and drinking